Fake Reviews are Bad for Business— Even Yours. Here’s Why!

 1. Not Real People

-One of the easiest ways to tell a fake review is by identifying the characteristics of the reviewer.
+One of the easiest ways to tell a fake review is by identifying the reviewer’s characteristics.

 These accounts either do not have a display image, or they have one pulled from Getty Images or Shutterstock.
 It is not rare to encounter a fake reviewer with a generic name using a celebrity picture as their display image to rave about a brand or their product/service online.